- How is chronic myelomonocytic leukemia treated?

 Allogeneic SCT is currently the only treatment that can cure some patients with CMML, but not all patients who get a transplant are cured.
 And many patients may die from complications of this treatment.

-For more information about stem cell transplants, see our document Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).
+For more information about stem cell transplants, see Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).

 Last Medical Review: 01/19/2014